-- The medication is prescribed by or in consultation with an ophthalmologist - Note: This medical necessity criteria does not apply to one Open formulary (Formulary ID: 6062; Rx Plan F1) and one Preferred formulary (Formulary ID: 6064; Rx Plan G3).
+Note: This medical necessity criteria does not apply to one Open formulary (Formulary ID: 6062; Rx Plan F1) and one Preferred formulary (Formulary ID: 6064; Rx Plan G3).
 The criteria for members with these custom Open and Preferred formulary plans can be found in policy 5.01.647 Medical Necessity Criteria for Custom Preferred and Open Formularies.
 Please check the member Plan booklet or member ID card to determine whether this policy criteria applies.

-IL-6 Antagonist Actemra (tocilizumab) IV, Tofidence (tocilizumab-bavi) IV, and • Actemra (tocilizumab) SC, Tyenne (tocilizumab-aazg) are subject to review for site of IV service administration. • Tyenne (tocilizumab- aazg) SC, IV Actemra (tocilizumab), Tofidence (tocilizumab-bavi) IV, and Tofidence (tocilizumab- Tyenne (tocilizumab-aazg) may be considered medically bavi) IV necessary for the treatment of giant cell arteritis when: Managed under pharmacy The individual is aged 18 years or older and medical benefit AND Has tried one systemic corticosteroid AND • The medication is prescribed by or in consultation with a rheumatologist Chronic Inflammatory De myelinating Polyneuropathy (CIDP) Vyvgart Hytrulo Vyvgart Hytrulo (efgartigimod alfa and hyaluronidase-qvfc) (efgartigimod alfa and may be considered medically necessary for the treatment of hyaluronidase-qvfc) chronic inflammatory demyelinating polyneuropathy (CIDP) when all the following criteria are met: Managed under medical The individual is aged 18 years or older benefit AND Has been diagnosed with CIDP based on all the following: Individual has experienced progressive or relapsing motor and/or sensory symptoms of more than one limb AND hyporeflexia or areflexia in affected limbs is present for at least 2 months AND $\circ$ Has electrophysiologic findings that meets 3 of the following 4 criteria per the American Academy of Neurology indicating demyelinating neuropathy Partial conduction block of ≥ 1 motor nerve Reduced conduction velocity of ≥ 2 motor nerves Prolonged distal latency of ≥ 2 motor nerves Prolonged F-wave latencies of ≥ 2 motor nerves or the absence of F waves AND
+Giant Cell Arteritis IL-6 Antagonist Actemra (tocilizumab) IV, Tofidence (tocilizumab-bavi) IV, and • Actemra (tocilizumab) SC, Tyenne (tocilizumab-aazg) are subject to review for site of IV Turning (4.5 siling and 1. service administration. • Tyenne (tocilizumab- aazg) SC, IVTofidence (tocilizumab- Actemra (tocilizumab), Tofidence (tocilizumab-bavi) IV, and bavi) IV Tyenne (tocilizumab-aazg) may be considered medically necessary for the treatment of giant cell arteritis when: Managed under pharmacy The individual is aged 18 years or older and medical benefit AND Has tried one systemic corticosteroid AND • The medication is prescribed by or in consultation with a rheumatologist Chronic Inflammatory De myelinating Polyneuropathy (CIDP) Vyvgart Hytrulo Vyvgart Hytrulo (efgartigimod alfa and hyaluronidase-qvfc) (efgartigimod alfa and are subject to review for site of service administration. hyaluronidase-qvfc) Vyvgart Hytrulo (efgartigimod alfa and hyaluronidase-qvfc) Managed under medical may be considered medically necessary for the treatment of benefit chronic inflammatory demyelinating polyneuropathy (CIDP) when all the following criteria are met: The individual is aged 18 years or older AND Has been diagnosed with CIDP based on all the following: Individual has experienced progressive or relapsing motor and/or sensory symptoms of more than one limb AND human flavia an anoflavia in affected limba is more ant famat hyporeflexia or areflexia in affected limbs is present for at

+0 Has electrophysiologic findings that meets 3 of the following 4 criteria per the American Academy of Neurology indicating demyelinating neuropathy

+- Partial conduction block of ≥ 1 motor nerve - Reduced conduction velocity of $\geq$ 2 motor nerves - Prolonged distal latency of ≥ 2 motor nerves - Prolonged F-wave latencies of ≥ 2 motor nerves or the absence of F waves

-Other causes of demyelinating neuropathy have been excluded such as Borrelia burgdorferi infection (Lyme disease), diphtheria, drug or toxin exposure, hereditary demyelinating neuropathy, prominent sphincter disturbance, multifocal motor neuropathy (MMN), and IgM monoclonal gammopathy AND If available, results of other testing to support the diagnosis should be provided such as any of the following: Cerebrospinal fluid (CSF) examination demonstrating elevated CSF protein with leukocyte count &lt;10/mm MRI showing gadolinium enhancement and/or hypertrophy of the cauda equina, lumbosacral or cervical nerve roots, or the brachial or lumbosacral plexuses Nerve biopsy showing unequivocal evidence of demyelination and/or remyelination by electron microscopy or teased fiber analysis AND Has tried and had an inadequate response or intolerance to intravenous or subcutaneous immune globulin (e.g., Gammagard Liquid or Gammaked) ANDVyvgart Hytrulo (efgartigimod alfa and hyaluronidase-qvfc) is prescribed by or in consultation with a neurologist Cytokine Release Syndrom ie IL-6 Antagonist Actemra (tocilizumab) IV, Tofidence (tocilizumab-bavi) IV, and Actemra (tocilizumab) IV Tofidonco (tocilizumab Tyenne (tocilizumab-aazg) IV may be considered medically Tofidence (tocilizumab- bavi) IV necessary for adults and pediatric individuals when the • Tyenne (tocilizumab- following criteria are met: aazg) IV The individual is aged 2 years or older AND A Has a documented treatment induced grade 3, or 4 outoking Managed under medical Has a documented treatment-induced grade 3, or 4 cytokine release syndrome (CRS) as evidenced by ALL of the following: benefit • Temperature ≥ 38 °C Hypotension that requires one or more vasopressors Hypotension that requires one of more vasopressors Hypoxia requiring oxygen through a high-flow nasal cannula, face mask, non-rebreather mask, or Venturi mask
+Other causes of demyelinating neuropathy have been excluded such as Borrelia burgdorferi infection (Lyme disease), diphtheria, drug or toxin exposure, hereditary demyelinating neuropathy, prominent sphincter disturbance, multifocal motor neuropathy (MMN), and IgM monoclonal gammopathy

+- If available, results of other testing to support the diagnosis should be provided such as any of the following: - Cerebrospinal fluid (CSF) examination demonstrating elevated CSF protein with leukocyte count <10/mm - MRI showing gadolinium enhancement and/or hypertrophy of the cauda equina, lumbosacral or cervical nerve roots, or the brachial or lumbosacral plexuses - Nerve biopsy showing unequivocal evidence of demyelination and/or remyelination by electron microscopy or teased fiber analysis

+Has tried and had an inadequate response or intolerance to intravenous or subcutaneous immune globulin (e.g., Gammagard Liquid or Gammaked)

+• Vyvgart Hytrulo (efgartigimod alfa and hyaluronidase-qvfc) is prescribed by or in consultation with a neurologist

+Cytokine Release Syndrome

+IL-6 Antagonist Actemra (tocilizumab) IV, Tofidence (tocilizumab-bavi) IV, and • Actemra (tocilizumab) IV Tyenne (tocilizumab-aazg) IV may be considered medically